top of page

 2 response style indicators

-Intrapersonal skills
+Intrapersonal Skills

 Interpersonal skills

-A measure of the 5 skill areas of emotional intelligence
+A measure of the 5 skill areas of emotional intelligence:

-Self-direction capacity, or motivation to succeed
+Self-direction skills, or motivation to succeed

 Ability to establish interpersonal connections and catalyze social interactions